user-wu/SRFFNet/README.md

 * DUT-OMRON
 * DUTS
 # Download model
-* If you want to test the performance of SRFFNet, please download the [model](链接: https://pan.baidu.com/s/1Yd55r7QuLkfe8qwCDMLkQw?pwd=rvji 提取码: rvji) into out folder
+* If you want to test the performance of SRFFNet, please download the [model](链接: https://pan.baidu.com/s/1Yd55r7QuLkfe8qwCDMLkQw?pwd=rvji) 提取码: rvji into out folder
 * If you want to train your own model, please download the [pretrained model](https://download.pytorch.org/models/resnet50-19c8e357.pth) into res folder
 # Training
 ```